 As described above, ICANN Org would be responsible for implementing this recommendation.
 In some cases registrars receiving ARS-generated tickets closed with no action could be involved as well.
 Given that ARS is an on-going project, this recommendation could be injected into the project's process for continuing improvement.
 The envisioned implementation timeline could be 12 months.

 Priority: [TO BE DETERMINED]

-Consensus: [TO BE DETERMINED]
+Consensus: No objections to place holder, pending further investigation.

 Further recommendations are provided in other Sections as listed below to address the problems/issues identified above.